NUU mobile: Reviews and recognition

-PC Mag has praised NUU Mobile for their use of high-quality components in their X1 phone, which they describe as "an excellent value for unlocked Android phones."
+PC Mag has praised NUU for their use of high-quality components in their X1 phone, which they describe as "an excellent value for unlocked Android phones."
 The X1 offers a balance between quality and affordability, making it a popular choice for consumers looking for a budget-friendly option.

-In July 2015, Android Authority reviewed the NUU Mobile Z8, describing it as a solid, affordable mid-range smartphone with many positive features.
+In July 2015, Android Authority reviewed the NUU Z8, describing it as a solid, affordable mid-range smartphone with many positive features.
 However, the review also acknowledged that the device had some flaws.
 The reviewer suggested that many of these issues could be addressed through future software updates.

 In a later review in 2015, The Mac Wizard noted that previous issues with the Z8 had been addressed through firmware updates.
 The company also stated that they plan to continue to release updates for security purposes.

-In 2016, CNET recognized the NUU Mobile X4 as a noteworthy smartphone at the Consumer Electronics Show (CES).
+In 2016, CNET recognized the NUU X4 as a noteworthy smartphone at the Consumer Electronics Show (CES).
 The device was included in their list of "Smartphones That Matter at CES 2016."

-Community outreach and sponsorship
+NUU also received Inc. 5000 Fastest Growing Private Companies in America for three years in a row from 2022 to 2024.

+In March 2024, Digital Trends recognized the B30 Pro by stating "I like phones like the Nuu B30 Pro.
+Not because it’s a Samsung Galaxy S24 Ultra rival or that it does something spectacular we’ve never seen before — it’s because it is way better than I thought it was going to be."

+In March 2024, ZDNET praised the B30 Pro, states "This budget Android phone is so powerful, it should be double the price."

+Sponsorships

-In November 2015, NUU Mobile announced its sponsorship of the National Basketball Association's (NBA) Minnesota Timberwolves for the 2015-2016 season.
+In November 2015, NUU Mobile announced its sponsorship of the National Basketball Association's (NBA) Minnesota Timberwolves for the 2015–2016 season.
 The partnership aimed to increase brand visibility and reach a wider audience through association with the professional basketball team.

-In May 2017, NUU Mobile collaborated with professional soccer player Ronaldinho to sponsor a street soccer tournament in the Wynwood neighborhood of Miami, Florida.
+In May 2017, NUU collaborated with professional soccer player Ronaldinho Gaúcho to sponsor a street soccer tournament in the Wynwood neighborhood of Miami, Florida.

+In April 2024, NUU Partners with FC Dallas to Strengthen Community Engagement and Foster Growth.